OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:46

-But Jesus said, “Someone touched me; I know that power has gone out from me.”
+But Jesus said, “Someone has touched me; I know that power has gone out from me.”

 ## Luke 8:47